A very easy to make copycat dipping sauce for chicken fingers and other appetizers everyone will enjoy.

 - 2 TBLS. water

 - Add all the ingredients EXCEPT WATER into a blender and puree until smooth - Approx. 20 seconds.

 - Pour the mixture into a small saucepan on medium heat, now add in the WATER, stir well and bring to a boil.
 Boil for 5 minutes stirring often.
 Sauce will thicken and the color will change from cloudy to clear.

 - The sauce will thicken, remove from heat and let cool for a few minutes.

 - Pour into an airtight jar or container.
 Keep covered and store in refrigerator.

 My grandson was so surprised that we were able to make a sweet and sour sauce that tasted exactly like his favorite sauce from Mickey ‘D’s’.
 It was a huge plus for me not to have to hear “see I told you it wouldn’t taste the same!” but instead it was a resounding “Wow! that’s so amazing, I can’t believe it!”

 All three of my grandsons are creative in different ways so I’m thrilled that cooking is something they like to do and they are always amazed at how the flavors always come together.
 I can firmly attest to the fact that if you engage the kids to cook with you they will be more than willing to try something new.

-I’m glad I didn’t have to hear “see I told you it wouldn’t taste the same!”
+I’m so glad I didn’t have to hear “see I told you it wouldn’t taste the same!”.
 Instead it was a resounding “Yes! that’s so amazing, I can’t believe it!”